Becker Rhinoplasty Center

 One of the most important benefits of revision rhinoplasty is increased self-esteem for patients.
 Botched nose jobs can cause patients to feel self-conscious and embarrassed.
 In some cases, the surgical outcome from a poor rhinoplasty procedure may appear less attractive than even the original nose.

-During a revision rhinoplasty, the doctor can change the size and shape of the nose and refine the look of the nasal tip.
+During revision rhinoplasty, the doctor can change the size and shape of the nose and refine the look of the nasal tip.
 Even minor improvements will help to create harmony among the facial features and enhance the patient’s overall facial aesthetics.
-Many patients feel a sense of relief and confidence following a successful revision procedure.
+Many patients feel a sense of relief and confidence following a successful revision rhinoplasty.

 In addition to looking better, patients may also be able to breathe easier through their noses after revision rhinoplasty.
 A revision specialist like Dr. Becker can clear any obstructions from the nasal passages and create more structural soundness.
 If necessary, he can reshape the inner nose, effectively alleviating sinus pressure and infection.